-You'll need one of our shipping container signpost kits for 48mm tube (see image above or click on the link for more details), which comes with a single palm railing clamp with bolts and washers for bolting onto our Domino clamps, a couple of single lugged clamps, and bolts and washers suitable for attaching your sign, and a 80cm piece of aluminium scaffold tube.
+You'll need one of our shipping container signpost kits for 48mm tube, which comes with a Domino Clamp, a single palm railing clamp with bolts and washers, a couple of single lugged clamps, and bolts and washers suitable for attaching your sign, and a 80cm piece of aluminium scaffold tube.

 The sign we use in this demo is printed onto a 6mm foamex type material, so we have used a large washer on the front to help prevent the bolt from tearing through the sign if the wind were to pick up.

 Please note that the kit does not come with a sign or steel tube.

 - First, secure the Domino clamp into either of the side holes in the corner casting you want to use.
 You'll find these in all four top corners of your shipping container.